MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 - A geo location selector for organizations that have set up Multi-Geo in OneDrive and SharePoint

- **Site management page**
+ **Active sites page**

 - A list that includes the new types of sites that users create: team sites that belong to Office 365 groups and communication sites

-- The ability to create sites (including sites that belong to Office 365 groups and communication sites) using the same experience available to users
+- The ability to create sites that use the new site templates (communication sites, group-connected team sites, and new team sites that don't include an Office 365 group)
+-
+- The ability to create hub sites and associate and disassociate sites

-- Extensive site info and insights such as site name, template, file and sharing info, and date created and modified
+- Extensive site info and insights such as site name, primary admin, template, external sharing setting, activity, and sensitivity label

 - The ability to sort, filter, and customize columns, as well as search by all text fields

 - Built-in views and the ability to create custom views

-- The ability to edit site-level sharing status for sites that don't belong to Office 365 groups
+- The ability to edit site-level sharing status

 - Export to CSV